AjGit24/hack-the-tunnels-challenges/challenges/add-chart-to-admin-page.md

 - Revenue over time
 - User activity over time

-You can use an existing endpoint or create a new endpoint to expose the neccesary data you want for your chart.
+You can use an existing endpoint or create a new endpoint to expose the necessary data you want for your chart.

 ## Acceptance Criteria: